kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md

 ### §133.17   Requirements for issuance of a rotorcraft external-load operator certificate.

-If an applicant shows that he complies with §§133.19, 133.21, and 133.23, the Administrator issues a Rotorcraft External-Load Operator Certificate to him with an authorization to operate specified rotorcraft with those classes of rotorcraft-load combinations for which he complies with the applicable provisions of subpart D of this part.
+If an applicant shows that he complies with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.19   Rotorcraft.|§133.19]], 133.21, and 133.23, the Administrator issues a Rotorcraft External-Load Operator Certificate to him with an authorization to operate specified rotorcraft with those classes of rotorcraft-load combinations for which he complies with the applicable provisions of subpart D of this part.

 ### §133.19   Rotorcraft.

 \(a\) The applicant must have the exclusive use of at least one rotorcraft that—

-\(1\) Was type certificated under, and meets the requirements of, part 27 or 29 of this chapter (but not necessarily with external-load-carrying attaching means installed) or of §21.25 of this chapter for the special purpose of rotorcraft external-load operations;
+\(1\) Was type certificated under, and meets the requirements of, part 27 or 29 of this chapter (but not necessarily with external-load-carrying attaching means installed) or of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.25   Issue of type certificate: Restricted category aircraft.|§21.25]] of this chapter for the special purpose of rotorcraft external-load operations;

 \(2\) Complies with the certification provisions in subpart D of this part that apply to the rotorcraft-load combinations for which authorization is requested; and